openethereum/openethereum.github.io/Tutorial-Part-II.md

 }
 ```

-You code should now look like this:
+Your code should now look like this:

 ```jsx
 import {Bond} from 'oo7';